Targum Neofiti

-Targum Neofiti (or Targum Neophyti) is the largest of the Western Targumim on the Torah, or Palestinian Targumim.
+Targum Neofiti (or Targum Neophyti) is the largest of the western or Israeli Targumim on the Torah.
+The name derives from the ecclesiastical Latin word Neophyte (a new convert to a religion, in Greek neophutos) because the owners of the earliest copy were converts from Judaism.
 The extant copy consists of 450 folios covering all books of the Torah, with only a few damaged verses.

 More than a mere Aramaic translation of the Hebrew text, Neofiti offers lengthy expansions on the biblical text at several places.
 It is often more expansive than Targum Onkelos, but less so than Targum Pseudo-Jonathan.

 History

 In 1587, Andrea de Monte gave the Targum Neofiti to his friend Ugo Boncompagni, who, like him, was a convert from Judaism.
 De Monte had censored it by deleting most references to idolatry while he owned the manuscript.
 In 1602 Boncampagni gave what was at that time labeled "Item 1" along with a fragmentary targum to the College of the Neophytes, the document's namesake, who preserved it until 1886, when the Vatican bought it along with other manuscripts when the Collegium closed.

 At that time Targum Neofiti was titled incorrectly as a manuscript of Targum Onkelos, and it remained unremarked until 1949, when Professor Jose Maria Millas Vallicrosa and Alejandro Díez Macho noticed that it differed significantly from Targum Onkelos.
-It was translated and published from 1968-1979 and has since then been considered the most important of the Palestinian Targumim, as it is by far the most complete of the Western Targumim and perhaps the earliest as well.
+It was translated and published from 1968 to 1979 and has since then been considered the most important of the Palestinian Targumim, as it is by far the most complete of the Western Targumim and perhaps the earliest as well.